practicaldsc/study/problems/disc06/dsc80-fa22-final-q06.md

  - "this is the third"
  - "and this is the fourth"

 Suppose these sentences are encoded into a "bag of words" feature representation.
-The result is a Data Frame with four rows (one for each sentence).
-How many columns are in this Data Frame?
+The result is a DataFrame with four rows (one for each sentence).
+How many columns are in this DataFrame?
 Your answer should be in the form of a number.

 # BEGIN SOLN
 **Answer: ** 8